hermangroup/docs/wallets/index.rst

 .. image:: ios/img/ios2.png
     :width: 160 px

-*Dash iOS Wallet*
+*Historia iOS Wallet*

 .. _paper-wallets:

-Dash Paper Wallet
+Historia Paper Wallet
 =================

-The `Dash Paper Wallet generator <https://paper.dash.org>`_ allows you to generate, encrypt and secure the keys to a single Dash address on a clean computer without ever connecting to the internet.
+The `Historia Paper Wallet generator <https://paper.historia.network>`_ allows you to generate, encrypt and secure the keys to a single Historia address on a clean computer without ever connecting to the internet.
 Perfect for long term secure storage.